smoke-and-blur/erg0/README.md

 )
 ```

 The *events* update DOM automatically when they are triggered (using `notify` function internally).
 Provide a falsy value as a second argument to suppress DOM updates.

-Use `notify` to forcefully update DOM outside of any *events*. 🔁
+Or use `notify` to forcefully update DOM outside of any *events*. 🔁

 ```js
 onclick(e=>alert('hello'), false) // will not trigger DOM updates